To outsource or not to outsource

 If you conclude that there is a gap in experience or knowledge in any of these areas, then outsourcing that function would be sensible.

 Do you have internal resource available?

 Start-up fund managers tend to opt for the ‘lean’ cost approach initially, until the fund provides sufficient management and performance fees.
 This usually results in the team ‘wearing many hats’ and fulfilling several different roles.
-It is worth assessing your team’s capacity for accounting tasks or if outsourcing could free up resource for other tasks allowing for the managers needs to ‘get on with the day job’.
+It is worth assessing your team’s capacity for accounting tasks or if outsourcing could free up resource for other tasks allowing for the manager's needs to ‘get on with their day job’.

 What are your shareholder or member reporting requirements?